-Trade between Mexico and the United States has grown dramatically in recent years, encouraged by the adoption of the North American Free Trade Agreement (NAFTA) between the United States, Mexico, and Canada.
-Total U.S. trade with Mexico increased from \$81.5 billion in 1993 to a high of \$247.2 billion in 2000,but then declined slightly in recent years, registering \$220.3 billion in 2003.
-However, the U.S. trade balance with Mexico has shifted from a surplus of \$1.3 billion in 1994 to a generally growing deficit of \$54.1 billion in 2003 (exports of \$83.1 billion; imports of \$137.2 billion), in part because of the late 1994 devaluation of the peso which made Mexican products cheaper.
+Trade between Mexico and the United States has grown dramatically in recent years, under the North American Free Trade Agreement (NAFTA) between the United States, Mexico, and Canada.
+Total U.S. trade with Mexico increased from \$81.5 billion in 1993 to a high of \$247.2 billion in 2000, but declined slightly in recent years to \$220.3 billion in 2003.
+However, the balance of U.S. trade with Mexico has shifted from a surplus of \$1.3 billion in 1994 to a generally growing deficit of \$54.1 billion in 2003 (exports of \$83.1 billion; imports of \$137.2 billion), in part because of the late 1994 devaluation of the peso which made Mexican products cheaper.
 This change in the trade balance has caused some Members of Congress to question the benefits of NAFTA.
 Despite the deficit, Mexico is one of the fastest growing export markets for the United States in recent years, and it became the second most important trading partner after Canada in 1999.

-The NAFTA agreement was negotiated in 1991 and 1992, side agreements on labor and environmental matters were completed in 1993; and the agreements were approved by the respective legislatures in late 1993 and went into force on January 1, 1994.
+The NAFTA agreement was negotiated in 1991 and 1992, and side agreements on labor and environmental matters were completed in 1993.
+The agreements were approved by the respective legislatures in late 1993 and went into force on January 1, 1994.
 Under the agreements, trade and investment restrictions are being eliminated over a 15-year period, with most restrictions eliminated in the early years of the agreement.
 Over the years, Clinton Administration and Bush Administration spokesmen have argued that NAFTA has been successful in increasing U.S. exports to Mexico, particularly in heavily protected areas such as agricultural products, and in promoting job creation and investment in both countries.

 Functioning of NAFTA Institutions.
 Several NAFTA institutions mandated by the agreements have been functioning since 1994.
 The tripartite Commission on Environmental Cooperation (CEC) was established in Montreal, Canada; and the Commission for Labor Cooperation (CLC) was established in Dallas, Texas.
 In addition, the bilateral Border Environment Cooperation Commission (BECC), located in Ciudad Juarez, Mexico; and the North American Development Bank (NADBank), headquartered in San Antonio, Texas, were created to promote and finance border environment projects along the U.S.-Mexico border.
 Following up on a March 2002 agreement by Presidents Bush and Fox in Monterrey, Mexico, to broaden the mandate of the NADBank, Congress agreed in March 2004 to permit the NADBank to make grants and nonmarket rate loans for environmental infrastructure along the border, and the measure (H.R.
 254) was signed into law (P.L.
 108-215) on April 5, 2004.

 The NAFTA institutions have operated to encourage cooperation on trade, environmental and labor issues, and to consider nongovernmental petitions under the labor and environmental side agreements.

 Under the labor side agreement, 28 petitions have been submitted alleging noncompliance by one of the NAFTA countries with existing labor legislation, and 15 of these have been against Mexico, although some of the cases against the United States involve working conditions and compensation for migrant workers.
-Seven submissions against Mexico were advanced to the next stage of ministerial consultations; two submissions were essentially dropped on grounds that the workers who were fired in Mexico accepted severance pay; two submissions were withdrawn, in one case when Mexico recognized a union just before a scheduled hearing; one submission was rejected on procedural grounds, although a study on reconciliation of the right to strike and national interests was initiated; and one submission is pending.